-Kim Kardashian Admits She Bribes Her Kids With Lollipops As She Shares Sweet Family Pic For Mother’s Day
+Kim Kardashian Admits She Bribes Her Kids With Lollipops As She Shares Sweet Pic For Mother’s Day

 Kim Kardashian has a confession: sometimes you have to bribe your kids to get them to do what you want!
-In this case, it was lollipops in exchange for the perfect Mother’s Day pic!
+In this case, it was lollipops for the perfect Mother’s Day pic!
 See the cute results here.

 “You don’t even understand how many lollipop bribes this pic cost me…but it was so worth.
 Happy Mother’s Day to all the moms out there.
 I’m the luckiest mom in the world to have these three babies in my life!”
 Kim Kardashian, 37, captioned an adorable photo posted to Instagram and Twitter on Mother’s Day, May 13.
 In the sweet pic, Kim, looking perfect as always, is lying in bed with her three beautiful children: North, 4, Saint, 2, and Chicago West.
 Her months-old daughter is asleep in her lap, while Saint and North are cuddled close.
 Of course, Nori looks like she’s over the whole thing already, but she’s totally sticking around for more lollipops.